kevinrvaz/kevinrvaz/README.md

 - 👯 I’m looking to collaborate on [m3u8-dl](https://github.com/excalibur-kvrv/m3u8-dl)

-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects and build a compiler for an esoteric programming language

 - 💬 Ask me about **Python**